Mike Adams Interviews Dr. Torsten Trey: Exposing Forced Organ Harvesting and DAFOH's Fight...

 Okay.

-Um then back to your organization.
+Then back to your organization.

-Let me give out your website again.
+Let me give out your website again, DAFOH.org.

-Um what does your organization seek to do?
+What does your organization seek to do?

 Is it exposing that this is happening?

-So our main mission is basically to provide information to share uh objective findings with the medical community and the public, because as you as you probably know yourself and uh many members in your uh from your audience, many people have not heard about forced organ harvesting in on in on this industrial scale in China, because China spends billions of dollars to suppress uh the information in the mainstream media.
+Because as you probably know yourself and many members from your audience, many people have not heard about forced organ harvesting on this industrial scale in China, because China spends billions of dollars to suppress the information in the mainstream media.

 Okay.